dermotte/liresolr/README.md

 -  **ac** ..
 AutoColorCorrelogram (color to color correlation histogram)
 -  **pc** ..
 SPCEDD (pyramid histogram of CEDD)
 -  **fo** ..
 FuzzyOpponentHistogram (fuzzy color histogram)
+-  **sf** ..
+GenericGlobalShortFeature (generic feature used to search for deep features in LireSolr)

 Also consult the Lire project and the documentation of features there.
 You can also extend the list of features by changing the `FeatureRegistry` in the LireSolr source.